-At CustomEyes, we offer a LASIK evaluation to determine whether the procedure is a good fit for you.
+At CustomEyes, we offer a LASIK evaluations in Houston to determine whether LASIK eye surgery is a good fit for you.

 You’ve probably heard the term before: LASIK.
 Interestingly, the acronym “LASIK” stands for “laser-assisted in situ keratomileusis.”
 It’s a laser eye surgery that doctors pioneered in the 1970s to treat nearsightedness, farsightedness and astigmatism.
 This outpatient medical procedure is a vision corrective surgery that eye doctors perform with lasers to reshape the cornea, which then better focuses light onto the retina.

-Optometrists most often use eyeglasses or contact lenses to correct this refraction error.
+Optometrists most often use eyeglasses or contact lenses to correct this refraction error, but LASIK surgery offers a long-term alternative for patients who want freedom from lenses.
 Eyeglasses and contact lenses both bend the light so that it focuses on the retina for better vision.
-However, LASIK provides a surgical alternative to wearing glasses or contact lenses.
-But first, you must undergo a LASIK evaluation.
+You must undergo a LASIK evaluation.

 Optometrist Consultation for LASIK